andreas-grimm/GD-BASIC/doc/BASIC.md

 * Statement and Commands, and
 * Controls (which look like commands, but control the execution)

-### JASIC
-Based on the original implementation of the JASIC interpreter, this implementation is regression tested against the JASIC programs.
-Nevertheless, the interpreter will provide a superset of the programming language.
-Different to all other BASIC dialects implemented, JASIC does not require line numbers, but uses labels to address jump destinations.

 ### Dartmouth Basic
 This Basic interpreter is targeted to implement the definition of the BASIC programming language as defined by Thomas Kurtz from [Dartmouth College](https://en.wikipedia.org/wiki/Dartmouth_BASIC).

 The following [Link](https://www.dartmouth.edu/basicfifty/commands.html) links to the definition of the language.
-At this moment, the interpreter supports both versions - JASIC, and the Dartmouth Basic format.
-The language support is mightier for the Dartmouth version, no additional language enhancement have been made for the Jasic version.
+The language support is mightier for the Dartmouth version.
-Jasic, as a less formatted later version of the programming language, will remain to be supported (why throwing working functions out?).
 A copy of the Dartmouth Basic programming manual is added to the documentation.

 ### ECMA Minimal Basic
 The following link point to a [C Compiler for ECMA Minimal Basic](https://buraphakit.sourceforge.io/BASIC.shtml).